kartikeya-git/Quantum-Checkers/README.md

 # QuantumCheckers
  Quantum Checkers is a game of Checkers demonstrating effects of Quantum Mechanical phenomenon like entanglement, interference and superposition.
 It is also possible to get a Schrodinger's Cat like situation in the game.
+The game just doesn't use "randomness" as a special effect(which isn't completely quantum), it is a quantum circuit behaving like a game of checkers.
- ***NOTE This game has been submitted for the IBM Quantum Awards 2019.***
+ ***NOTE: This game has been submitted for the IBM Quantum Awards 2019.***

 ## Rules